evrone/orbit-type-generator/README.md

 > [TypeScript](https://www.typescriptlang.org/) type generator for [Orbit](https://orbitjs.com/) schema definitions.
 >
 > Fork of https://github.com/exivity/react-orbitjs/tree/next/packages/orbit-type-generator
+>
+> Added withPrefix param that allows to prepend generated interfaces with provided prefix in order to follow naming conventions of specific project.

 Feel free to start watching and ⭐ project in order not miss the release or updates.